It’s time to start your small business planning for another 12 months.

 Who can you partner with to expedite the growth of your business?

 #7 — Recommended Business Reading List — Here, I recommend a handful of business books that have made a positive impact on my professional life.
 Hearing what others have to say is critical in helping to stretch your mind.
 Check these books out, you won’t regret it.
+(I’m in the process of updating this list and have removed the link.)
+However, here is one book I reviewed.
+It was an excellent read.

 As you ponder your marketing initiatives for the new year, reflect on the benchmarks that you’re using to make your decisions.
 If these benchmarks are not grounded in real data, then your number one priority for the coming year is to put in place marketing measurement tools.
 At minimum, you should be using Google Analytics and Google Search Console.
 By doing so, you’ll have access to the demographics and psychographics of your website visitors.